 Challenge: Learning to Read Standard Musical Notation

 While it’s possible to learn the violin “by ear” or using violin tabs (a form of musical shorthand), truly bringing out the expressiveness and emotion of the instrument requires you to learn how to read music.

 Learning to read music is challenging, but the rewards you will gain are more than worth the effort.
 In the case of violin music, there are additional terms and symbols you will need to learn and understand that are specific to the instrument.
 In addition to the notes, duration, time signature, dynamic markings, articulation markings, and key signatures of standard musical notation, violin music includes some unique notations.

 There are markings used to indicate vibrato (Vibr.), pizzicato (plucking the strings instead of bowing – marked Pizz), and bow direction markings to indicate whether a note or series of notes is played with an up-bow or a down-bow.

 Other terms and markings unique to bowed string instruments include:

-By understanding these terms and being able to execute these techniques, the violin become one of the most emotionally expressive instrument of all.
+How to overcome this challenge: By understanding these terms and learning to execute these techniques, the violin becomes one of the most emotionally expressive instruments of all.

 While it’s possible to learn any instrument independently, truly mastering the violin requires the help of an experienced and qualified teacher.
-The violin is most definitely challenging, and having the experienced guidance offered by a qualified teacher will help you to meet the challenges that arise as you progress in your studies.
-A good teacher is patient, understanding and experienced.
-They’ve gone through the same challenges and achieved mastery and they can help you to do the same.
+A professional tutor can meet you where you are, provide appropriate lessons, and give feedback to help you improve.
+They’re also patient, understanding, and experienced.
+They’ve gone through the same challenges and achieved mastery, and they can help you do the same.

 So, is it hard to play violin?
-The short answer is yes – it is difficult and challenging.
+The short answer is yes.
 But no instrument offers the rewards, expression, emotion, or beauty of a well-played violin.